I love birthdays.

-I think birthdays are an especially fun time to have family birthday traditions, and over the years we’ve developed some fun ones that aren’t too complicated or time-consuming, but make it a really special and exciting day for everyone:
+I think birthdays are an especially fun time to have family birthday traditions, and over the years we’ve developed some fun birthday traditions that aren’t too complicated or time-consuming or expensive, but make it a really special and exciting day for everyone.

 our favorite birthday traditions

 - Breakfast in Bed.
 This is one from my parents and one of my favorite memories from childhood.
 On the morning of our birthdays, the whole family would traipse into our bedrooms singing happy birthday and holding a breakfast tray.
 It’s so simple but so out of the ordinary (when else do you get breakfast in bed?).
 And of course, that breakfast was always. . .

 - Sugary cereal.
 When I was growing up, we never had very fun cereal, and we’re pretty much the same now – the regular rotation is Cheerios, plain Chex (my favorite!), or Life.
 So having Lucky Charms or Reese’s Puffs or Cinnamon Toast Crunch is a very special treat.
 Plus, it’s so easy.
 No getting up early to make pancakes, and the rest of the siblings are equally excited about getting a few bowlfuls after the birthday girl has eaten (I wrote a whole post about this tradition here).

 - A tiny smash cake for first birthdays.
 This has been my favorite birthday tradition for each of the girls.
 I love making a tiny cake in a tin can or mug and then decorating it up with a single candle (you can see more details about how I make it here).
 It’s just so cute and fun for photo ops, plus I don’t feel bad about a ton of cake getting wasted.